Product Serialisation: A Practical Guide for Manufacturers

 Step 4: Print and Apply at Packaging

-The serialised label — whether inkjet-printed inline, laser-etched directly onto the product, or a pre-printed apply label — goes on at packaging.
+The serialised label — inkjet-printed inline, laser-etched onto the unit, or pre-printed and applied — goes on at packaging.
 For most consumer products, this means the retail box.
-For industrial equipment, it may mean both the unit itself and the packaging.
-For high-value goods, you might consider both an external label and a concealed internal mark for anti-counterfeiting verification.
+For industrial equipment, it typically means both the unit and the outer packaging.
+For high-value goods, consider an external QR label alongside a concealed internal mark for anti-counterfeiting verification.

-Placement matters.
-Labels on outer packaging get damaged or removed.
-Labels on the unit itself — under a panel, on the chassis, inside the battery compartment — survive the product's life.
-Best practice for serialised durable goods is a QR on the packaging and a durable label or engraving on the product.
+Placement is critical.
+Labels on outer packaging get damaged or removed during shipping and retail.
+Labels on the unit itself — inside a battery compartment, on the chassis, under a panel — survive the product's full lifecycle.
+Best practice for durable goods is a QR code on the packaging and a durable label or engraving on the product itself.

 The Cost Reality

-At scale, the marginal cost of unit-level serialisation — label, ink, and the database record — is measured in pennies per unit, typically £0.01–0.05 depending on label type and volume.
-Industry analysis from Gartner consistently places the cost of a broad-net product recall — where the affected population cannot be precisely isolated — at $2M–$20M including logistics, destruction, and brand damage.
-The one-off costs are the integration work: connecting line control to print management, connecting print management to your product identity platform, and setting up the resolver.
+The marginal cost of unit-level serialisation — label, ink, and the database record — is £0.01–0.05 per unit at scale.
+The one-off costs are integration: connecting line control to print management, connecting print management to your product identity platform, and configuring the resolver.
 That is a project cost, not an ongoing one.

-The more honest framing is that serialisation is not a cost — it is insurance with a positive expected return, plus a set of operational capabilities that generate direct revenue.
+The accurate framing is that serialisation is not a cost.
+It is insurance with a positive expected return, plus a set of operational capabilities — warranty verification, anti-counterfeiting, ownership tracking — that generate direct revenue from every product already in the field.

 What Serialisation Unlocks

-This is where the investment compounds.
-Unit-level serialisation is not valuable in isolation — it is the foundation for a cascade of capabilities.
+Unit-level serialisation is not valuable in isolation.
+It is the foundation for a cascade of operational and commercial capabilities that compound over time.

-Anti-counterfeiting: A consumer scanning your QR code gets a live response from your system confirming this is a genuine, registered unit.
+Anti-counterfeiting: A consumer scanning your QR code receives a live confirmation from your system that this is a genuine, registered unit.
 A counterfeit cannot pass that check.
-This is increasingly important for brands sold through grey-market channels or in markets where counterfeiting is prevalent.
+This matters most for brands sold through grey-market channels or in markets where counterfeiting is prevalent.

-Precision recalls: Instead of recalling an entire product line or a three-month production window, you can target the exact serial range, shift, or supplier batch affected.
-Affected customers get direct notifications.
-Unaffected customers are not disrupted.
+Precision recalls: Instead of recalling an entire product line or a three-month production window, you target the exact serial range, shift, or supplier batch affected.
+Affected customers receive direct notifications; unaffected customers are not disrupted.
 The hidden cost of imprecise recalls to brand trust is significant — serialisation eliminates it.

-Warranty verification: Every warranty claim can be validated against the original serial record.
-Date of manufacture, authorised reseller, and whether this unit has already had a claim processed — all verifiable in seconds, without relying on the customer to produce a paper receipt.
+Warranty verification: Every claim is validated against the original serial record — date of manufacture, authorised reseller, and prior claim history — in seconds, without requiring the customer to produce a paper receipt.

-Ownership transfer: When a product is resold, gifted, or transferred to a new owner, that transfer can be recorded against the unit's digital identity.
-The new owner inherits the product's history; you gain visibility of the secondary market and a new customer relationship.
+Ownership transfer: Resale, gifting, and insurance replacement can be recorded against the unit's digital identity.
+The new owner inherits the product's history; you gain a new customer relationship.

-Digital Product Passport: The EU's ESPR regulation is bringing DPP requirements to appliances, electronics, textiles, and other categories between 2026 and 2030.
-DPP requires a unique product identifier — at the unit or batch level depending on category — linked to a structured data record covering materials, repairability, and lifecycle information.
-Unit-level serialisation, built on SGTIN, is the right foundation.
-Manufacturers who implement it now are not doing extra work — they are doing the work once, correctly.
-Our DPP readiness assessment is a useful starting point if you are mapping your compliance posture.
+Digital Product Passport: The EU's ESPR regulation mandates DPP compliance for appliances, electronics, and textiles between 2026 and 2030.
+Unit-level serialisation on SGTIN is the required foundation.
+Manufacturers implementing it now do the work once, correctly.
+Our DPP readiness assessment is a useful starting point for mapping your compliance posture.

 Production Line Integration in Practice

-For manufacturers already using production management software (most MES platforms have label management integrations), the integration path is well-trodden.
-For those running more manual or legacy lines, print-and-apply with a handheld scan verification step is a practical interim.
+For manufacturers already using MES or production management software, the integration path is well-trodden — most platforms have label management connectors.
+For legacy or manual lines, print-and-apply with a handheld scan verification step is a practical interim that provides full auditability without line disruption.

-A note on the competitive landscape: platforms like Kezzler, Scantrust, and io.tt all offer serialisation infrastructure.
-The differences typically lie in how deeply they integrate with the post-sale experience — whether the QR code remains a supply-chain tool or becomes the live interface between the product and its owner throughout its life.
-That distinction matters when you are thinking about warranty, support, and DPP, not just track-and-trace.
+When evaluating infrastructure providers, the distinction that matters is whether the QR code remains a supply-chain traceability tool or becomes the live interface between the product and its owner across its full lifecycle — covering warranty, support, and DPP, not just track-and-trace.

 Frequently Asked Questions